pixelmatix/GifDecoder/README.md

 Note one API change for previous users of the AnimatedGIFs sketch or earlier versions of the GifDecoder Library: A callback function that returns the current file size is required, use `setFileSizeCallback()`

+The AnimatedGIF Library can't decode all GIF types.
+Follow the updated example code that checks for errors when calling `startDecoding()` and `decodeFrame()` to find GIFs that aren't compatible.
+In particular, GIFs using interleaved frames aren't supported.

 A [SmartMatrix Library](http://docs.pixelmatix.com/SmartMatrix/index.html) example is included, reading from a SD card.
 This works on both the Teensy and ESP32 platforms.

 For ESP32/ESP8266 SPIFFS, try adapting the SmartMatrix example, using the FilenameFunctions code in this repository: https://github.com/prenticedavid/AnimatedGIFs_SD